benbas/Tutorial_1/README.md

 **What are variables?**

 A variable allows you to store a value in memory and call upon it later in your code.
 Variables are a named value.
-In programming languages a concept of type exists, which is describing the handling of data types.
+In programming languages a concept of type exists, which describes the handling of data types.

 "Python is both a strongly typed and a dynamically typed language.